emartin59/ideadash/app/views/main/_terms.md

 ### Information given to IDEADASH

-Any time any person gives any content, ideas, or information to IDEADASH in any form or to any of its related people (such as employees) or in any way, IDEADASH has the full right to directly use, add to, subtract from, and modify that content, ideas, and/or information to improve, add to, or modify IDEADASH, at IDEADASH"s sole discretion, with no credit, payment, money, or attribution owed to the person who sent IDEADASH the content, ideas, or information, even if the user says that such information is confidential or requiring any payment or fee of any kind from IDEADASH.
+Any time any person posts, sends, emails, or otherwise discloses any content, ideas, or information to IDEADASH in any form or to any of its related people (such as employees) or in any way, these content, ideas, and/or information are considered unsolicited, and IDEADASH has the full right to directly use, add to, subtract from, and modify those content, ideas, and/or information to improve, add to, or modify IDEADASH, at IDEADASH's sole discretion, with no credit, payment, money, or attribution owed to the person who sent IDEADASH the content, ideas, or information, even if the user says that such information is confidential or requiring any payment or fees of any kind from IDEADASH.
+However, IDEADASH will try to credit the originator of such content in many or most cases, at its sole discretion.
+Also, while IDEADASH has the freedom to use the content as it wishes, the person who originated the content retains all other protections for the content, such as any copyright protections, other than those protections which would prohibit IDEADASH's use of the content.

 ### Entire Agreement